tbensky/PhysicsLabs/README.md

 	1. `low_counts.csv` contains 8,000+ low count numbers

 * Run each throuh the same histogram/fit/plot/Chi-square procedure as in Part I for your hand data.
-* That is, generate two more plots for each of the 8,000+ data files.
+* That is, generate two more plots each having a histogram and appropriate fit for both the high and low count data files.

 ## Lab: Magnetic Torque